Mosho1/store/src/readme.md

-<Name> is a state management library, focused on ease-of-use, reduced boilerplate, and not getting in the way of any code or other libraries a user might use.
+<Name> is a state management library, focused on ease-of-use, reduced boilerplate, and not getting in the way of developers.

 The internal generic store is standalone, but the redux extension uses redux, reselect, and seamless-immutable to provide a modern app state management solution.

-Despite being based on redux, it functions similarly (and was influenced by) mobs, to those of you who know it.
-The idea is to use a Store class that stores our state.
+Despite being based on redux, it functions similarly (and was influenced by) mobx.

+The idea is to use a Store class that houses our state.
 All interactions with state are done with a (typically singleton) instance of that class.
 Local component state is kept to a minimum.

 There are 3 main components to a store: